Couple and family psychology

 Our graduate Ph.D. program provides concentrations of study in four distinct (although interacting) program areas: Clinical Psychology; Cognition and Neural Systems (CNS); Ethology and Evolutionary Psychology (EEP); and Social Psychology.
 In addition, we offer sub-programs of specialization: Program Evaluation and Research Methods (PERM) and Forensic Psychology.

 These graduate programs and specialization vary in specific contents and research methods, but all share basic goals that are compatible with our philosophy of training and the mission of our University as a Research I institution.

 Although the Psychology Department does not offer a specialization in Developmental Psychology, we have several faculty members who conduct research with children and can mentor students in the developmental area, including Drs.
 LouAnn Gerken, Rebecca Gomez, and Jamie Edgin.
 We also cooperate with the Law College on a joint Ph.D. & J.D.
 Program.
 Students interested in this program should apply to both the Law College and to one of the four program areas in psychology.

 Accelerated Master's Program

-The AMP is designed for students who wish to gain additional research training and experience to make them competitive for research-oriented PhD programs, medical schools, or other careers where research experience is critical.
+The AMP was designed for students to gain additional research training and experience to make them competitive for research-oriented PhD programs, medical schools, or other careers where research experience is critical.

 For more information go to - http://psychology.arizona.edu/AMP